hassan-harera/Insta/README.md

 <h2>Main Activity</h2>
 <h3>
-Within Register Activity, the user can enter his name, username, password, and confirm the password. if the connection is got down there is an alert will be shown and if the username is already found in the firebase authentication there is also an alert will be shown to go login else the app will register and save the user in the firebase and login directly</h3>
+The Main Activity is the launcher activity of the application. firstly checks if there is an account that is already logged in or not. if there is one it goes to Wall Activity to show the user feed. else it shows its UI components to log in or to go sign up.</h3>
 <div>
 <img src="screenshots/122.jpg" width="300" height="600">
 <img src="screenshots/124.jpg" width="300" height="600">